2013 Moore tornado: Moore

-Tornado weakens and dissipates
+Weakening and dissipation

-Further east, the tornado weakened to EF3 strength and exited the most populated parts of Moore, destroying six industrial buildings and damaging two others.
+Further east, the tornado weakened to EF3 strength as it exited Moore, destroying six industrial buildings and damaging two others.
 A final small area of EF4 damage was noted nearby as two homes and a concrete building were leveled.
 The tornado then began to rapidly narrow and weaken, snapping and uprooting several trees and causing EF2 damage to a farm just east of Moore, where the house lost its roof and an outbuilding was destroyed.
 A pickup truck slid 200 ft away from the farm into a field while remaining upright.
+At 3:35 p.m.
+CDT, the tornado dissipated at a nearby tree line about 1/3 mi east of South Air Depot Boulevard.
+The tornado traveled a total of 13.85 mi over 39 minutes, moving at an average rate of 9.5 m/s (9.5 m/s).
+It reached a maximum width of 1900 yd.

 The violent updrafts in the supercell that produced the tornado lofted debris from homes and other buildings in Moore at least 10 mi outside of the tornado's outer circulation, with reports of various objects and personal possessions being found as far away as Midwest City.
-At 3:35 p.m.
-CDT, the tornado dissipated at a nearby tree line about one-third of a mile east of Air Depot Boulevard.

 Impact

+Damages

 The Oklahoma Department of Emergency Management reported that 25 people were killed (with another death indirectly attributed to the tornado).
+The Oklahoma Medical Examiner recognizes 25 fatalities.
 An estimated 1,150 homes were destroyed, resulting in an estimated $2 billion in damages.
 The number of injured was 377.
 Entire subdivisions were obliterated, and houses were flattened in a large swath of the city.
 The majority of a neighborhood just west of the Moore Medical Center was destroyed.
 Witnesses said the tornado more closely resembled "a giant black wall of destruction" than a typical twister.